baha-a/AirHocky/README.md

 # AirHocky

-3D simulation of an air hocky game using java and java3D.
+Physics engine _based on Newton's motion laws_ for simulating an air hocky game, built using __Java__ and __Java3D__.
+Play against AI player who can adapt to your movement